SOUTHEAST BRAZIL TOUR: DETAILED ITINERARY

-This amazing site is not just important for the Cherry-throated Tanager, for there are several other spectacular species living here, including stunning rarities such as the poorly known Brazilian Laniisoma, and great endemics like the noisy Such’s Antthrush and Cinnamon-vented Piha, White-bibbed and Ochre-rumped Antbirds, Star-throated Antwren, Pale-browed Treehunter, White-breasted Tapaculo, Hooded Berryeater, Pin-tailed Manakin and Brown Tanager.
+This amazing site is not just important for the Cherry-throated Tanager, for there are several other spectacular species living here, including stunning rarities such as the poorly known Brazilian Laniisoma, and great endemics like the noisy Cryptic (or Such’s) Antthrush and Cinnamon-vented Piha, White-bibbed and Ochre-rumped Antbirds, Star-throated Antwren, Pale-browed Treehunter, White-breasted Tapaculo, Hooded Berryeater, Pin-tailed Manakin and Brown Tanager.

-Ultimate Southeast Brazil: Day 6 Today we have a full day to explore much of Caeté Forest.
-Obviously Cherry-throated Tanager will be the main target, if it eluded us yesterday, but the intention today is also to enjoy every new species that we come across.
-There is still a long list of charismatic birds to be seen here, such as the striking Red-breasted Toucan and Saffron Toucanet, the good-looking Sharp-tailed Streamcreeper, Rufous-breasted Leaftosser, Rufous Gnateater, Variegated Antpitta, Swallow-tailed Manakin, Wing-barred Piprites, Ochre-faced Tody Flycatcher, Long-tailed Tyrant, Greenish Tyrannulet, Rufous-crowned Greenlet, Magpie and Brassy-breasted Tanagers, Uniform Finch and the much-wanted Sharpbill.
-Certainly these species and more will be enough to keep us very busy during this remarkable day of birding.
+Southeast Brazil: Day 6 Today we have a full day to explore much of Caeté Forest.
+Obviously, Cherry-throated Tanager will be the main target, if it eluded us yesterday, but the intention today is also to enjoy every new species that we come across.
+There is still a long list of charismatic birds to be seen here, such as the striking Red-breasted Toucan and Saffron Toucanet, the good-looking Sharp-tailed Streamcreeper, Rufous-breasted Leaftosser, Rufous Gnateater, Variegated Antpitta, Swallow-tailed Manakin, Wing-barred Piprites, Ochre-faced Tody-Flycatcher, Long-tailed Tyrant, Greenish Tyrannulet, Rufous-crowned Greenlet, Magpie and Brassy-breasted Tanagers, Uniform Finch and the much-wanted Sharpbill.
+Certainly, these species and more will be enough to keep us very busy during this remarkable day of birding.

 We will also visit an area of dry deciduous woodland in interior Rio de Janeiro state, near the town of Carmo, where the endemic and localized Three-toed Jacamar digs its nesting holes in high earth banks.
 This species often sits on exposed branches, watching the surroundings for flying insect prey.
 In the same woodland area we will also have chances to find the endemic Grey-eyed Greenlet and Rufous-fronted (or Common) Thornbird, and even have a second chance for Serra Antwren.